Skip to main content

 • scope: Only used if we didn't specify defaultScopes in the provider's factory, basically the same thing.

-• prompt: Recommended to use auto so the browser will request login to the IDP if the user has no active session.
+• prompt: Recommended to use auto so the browser will request sign-in to the IDP if the user has no active session.

-The last step is to add the provider to the SignInPage so users can sign in with your new provider, please follow the Sign In Configuration docs, here's where you import and use the API reference we defined earlier.
+The last step is to add the provider to the sign-in page, so users can sign in with your new provider.

 Note

-These steps apply to most if not all the providers, including custom providers, the main difference between different providers will be the contents of the API factory, the code in the Auth Provider Factory, the resolver, and the different variables each provider needs in the YAML config or env variables.
+These steps apply to most auth providers.
+The main difference between providers will be the contents of the API factory, the code in the Auth Provider Factory, the resolver, and the different variables each provider needs in the YAML config or env variables.